Shirley Jeanne Tate Torrey, 81, Sartell

 She was preceded in death by her parents, Jim and Bunny Tate, and her beloved son, David, in 1993.

-The family would like to thank Comfort Keepers, Centracare Hospice, and Katie Hllavac for their compassionate and loving care in the last few years.
+The family would like to thank Comfort Keepers, Centracare Hospice, and Katie Hlavac for their compassionate and loving care in the last few years.
 Memorials preferred to The Alzheimer’s Association and S.A.V.E